Utah mom who gave YouTube parenting advice arrested on suspicion of child abuse, police say

 Both Franke and Hildebrandt were arrested on suspicion of two felony counts of aggravated child abuse, though charges have not been filed, according to authorities.

+A voicemail left at a phone listing for Ruby Franke’s husband seeking comment on the arrest was referred to his attorney, Randy S. Kester.
+Kester said he was representing Kevin Franke’s interests in keeping his children together and in his care and that he could not comment on Ruby Franke’s arrest.

-A voicemail left with Hildebrandt’s counseling business seeking comment on Thursday was not immediately returned.
+A voicemail left with Hildebrandt’s counseling business seeking comment on Thursday was not returned.

 While the children were found at Hildebrandt’s house, Franke had been seen on a YouTube video filmed at Hildebrandt’s house and posted two days earlier, indicating that Franke was present at the residence and had knowledge of the abuse, malnourishment and neglect, arrest records said.